Walking

 An Overview of Walking

-Walk Together this winter!
+Walk Together this Autumn!

 82% of Leicestershire is classed as rural!
 This means we are fortunate to have some beautiful countryside and parks right on our doorstep.
 From Bradgate Park to Bosworth Battlefield, Sence Valley to Welland Park, there are many places to explore on foot.
 Over time, even a 10 minute brisk walk can have huge health benefits.

-Winter can be a fantastic season to explore our Leicestershire countryside, parks and open spaces by foot.
+Autumn can be a fantastic season to explore our Leicestershire countryside, parks and open spaces by foot.
 Why?
 See below!

-5 benefits of walking in winter:
+5 benefits of walking in autumn:

 Why not give it a go and join one of our Walk Together groups?